Tips and FAQs about remote working in Hawaii.

 A couple owns a $1,600,000 tax-assessed property in a Waikiki condo and rents it out every week to visitors.
 The estimated annual taxes are $21,264 ($1,600,000 x 0.0139).

-In addition to these three residential Honolulu property tax rates, there are a number of other Oahu property tax rates:
+In addition to these four residential Honolulu property tax rates, there are a number of other Oahu property tax rates:

 How is the assessed value of my Hawaii home determined?
 To start, the tax assessed value of a home is different from the price a buyer will actually pay for it.
 To continue, no one typically visits your home to determine its assessed value.